Albert Simard

-Albert Charles Joseph Simard [Albert C. J. Simard] (ca. 1891 — May 2, 1973) was a French-American medical doctor.
+Albert Charles Joseph Simard [Albert C. J. Simard] (c.
+1891 — May 2, 1973) was a French-American medical doctor.
 He was appointed to the Legion of Honour.
 He was also active in various professional and academic organizations before, during, and after World War II.

 Biography

 Involvement in World War I, education and medical career (1914 – 1939)

 While serving in World War I, Simard was seriously injured.
 The French government appointed him to the Legion of Honour (As a Chevalier de la Légion d'honneur) for his service.
 Dr. Simard received his medical degree from the University of Paris in 1921.
 In the same year, he wrote an educational test, La réaction de fixation de l'alexine: son application au diagnostic sérologique de la peste, (Eng.; Work of the Pasteur Institute in Paris, Plague Laboratory).
 Simard continued working at the Pasteur Institute through the early 1930s.

 Simard then moved to New York around 1935 or 1936.
 There, Simard was an endocrinologist, as well as a gland specialist in Manhattan.
 He was a member of various medical associations, including: the American Geriatric Society, the Endocrine Society, the Academy-International of Medicine, the New York County Medical Society, the Medical Society of the State of New York, and the American Medical Association.